The undergraduate political science curriculum at Duke is divided into six fields of study.

 Normative Political Theory and Political Philosophy (N)

 This field interprets, critiques, and constructs philosophical conceptions and arguments concerning morally appropriate and prudent standards and purposes for political actors and regimes.
 Topics include historically influential theories, the genealogy of political ideas, democratic theory, and contemporary theories of legitimacy, identity, ethics, the good society, and social justice.
+Political Theory in the Triangle is the calendar source for local events.

 Political Behavior and Identities (BI)